 Some important questions to ask as you evaluate your internal communication strategy should be:

-- Create a list of strengths and weaknesses about your previous internal communications strategy.
-If you didn’t have one, determine goals you are trying to achieve by creating a plan.
+• Create a list of strengths and weaknesses of your previous internal comms strategy.
+If you don’t have one, determine the goals you are trying to achieve by creating a plan.

-- Determine which tools are best suited for your communication priorities from internal communication platforms to collaboration tools to instant messaging to video conferencing.
-Each service serves a different purpose and some goals may require a combination of multiple channels to ensure business objectives are being met.
+• Determine which tools best suit your communication priorities, from internal communication platforms to collaboration tools to instant messaging and video conferencing.
+Each service serves a different purpose, and some goals may require a combination of multiple channels to ensure business objectives are met.

 Define your audience

-Organizations have various different teams, departments and functions that need to be addressed in your internal communication plan.
+Organizations have various teams, departments, and functions that must be addressed in your internal communication plan.
 Your strategy should try to engage everyone across the business but the same messaging can’t be applied to all.

-It’s important to segment out your audience so that you’re catering to the different functions, locations, organizational levels and departments.
-When creating your plan, it’s important to have content that targets specific audiences even when it’s internal.
+It’s important to segment your audience to cater to the different functions, locations, organizational levels and departments.
+When creating your plan, it’s important to have content that targets specific audiences, even when it’s internal.
 Mapping out your content strategy can help address information overload and should focus on delivering relevant information to the right employees.

 Organizations need to ensure that they are constantly reviewing their audience targeting to make sure it aligns with their internal communications strategy.